 Lacrosse (Men's) This club is dedicated to promoting the recreational pursuit of Lacrosse at UofL, while competing regionally against other colleges and universities.
 The Men's club competes in the National Collegiate Lacrosse League.
 Practices are held at the SRC Field on Mondays and Wednesday from 7:00 PM to 9:00 PM.
 Women's practices are held on Mondays and Wednesdays from 9:00pm to 10:00pm and Sundays from 2:00pm to 3:30pm.
 Click here for more information!

 Racquetball This club promotes instruction in racquetball, with the future goal of inter-collegiate competition.
 Club meetings are held on Wednesday evenings from 7:00pm-9:00pm, and Saturday afternoons from 12:00pm-2:00pm in the SRC Racquetball Courts.

-Rugby (Men's and Women's) The Rugby Club is a group that focuses on competitive Rugby in the local and regional area.
+Rugby (Men's) The Rugby Club is a group that focuses on competitive Rugby in the local and regional area.
 Team meeting sare held in the SRC Room 107 every Monday night at 5:00 PM.
 Practices are held at the SRC Field on Tuesdays and Thursdays from 7:00 PM, and in Cherokee Park Tuesdays and Thursdays 5:00 PM to 7:00 PM, with home matches in Cherokee Park.
 Click here for more info!